9 Coldbath Square

 Two low cost spaces will become available in October - please call, text or email me for more details.

 |Face to face counselling:||Yes|

 I offer sessions on weekdays, evenings and Saturdays.
-I currently have spaces available on Monday daytime and evening, and on Friday evenings.
 Please contact me for more information